Dark Energy Survey Year 3 results: $w$CDM cosmology from simulation-based inference with persistent homology on the sphere: Weak gravitational lensing: Mass maps

 In the weak lensing regime, both $\kappa$ and $\gamma$ are much smaller than unity and unfeasible to measure individually for any single galaxy due to the intrinsic variety in galaxy shapes and orientations.
 However, the lensing signal emerges statistically when averaging shape measurements across many galaxies, as the random intrinsic components average to zero while the coherent lensing effect accumulates.
 From these averaged shear estimates, we aim to derive the convergence field, which is advantageous both for being a scalar quantity and for providing a more direct probe of mass distribution.

 To \textit{reconstruct} the convergence field from shear measurements, we invert the relation presented in Eq.~(\ref{eq:mass_map_operator}).
 For this work, we implement the spherical reconstruction algorithm developed by \citet{KaiserSquires}, as the flat-sky approximation proves inadequate for the large survey area of DES Y3.
-For detailed descriptions of the practical implementation of this spherical reconstruction technique, we direct readers to \citet{Chang2017} and \citet{Jeffrey2025}.
+The Kaiser-Squires reconstruction requires dividing by $\ell(\ell+1)$ factors in harmonic space, which increasingly amplifies noise at smaller scales (higher $\ell$).
+Without regularization, this amplification causes the noise to diverge.
+We therefore apply Gaussian smoothing to suppress the small-scale noise.
+The specific smoothing scales used in our analysis are detailed in Sec.~\ref{sec:data} and Table~\ref{table:smoothing_scales}.
+For detailed descriptions of the spherical reconstruction implementation, we direct readers to \citet{Chang2017} and \citet{Jeffrey2025}.